|Funding Program:||Investment Road and Rail Program

 |Corridor:||Brisbane - Darwin

 The project involved the duplication of a 4km section of the Warrego Highway, from two to four lanes between Charlton and Kingsthorpe west of Toowoomba.

 The project will increase transport efficiency and productivity through improved travel times, reliability and safety on this section of the Warrego Highway.

 This will be achieved through the separation of opposing traffic streams, the improvement of intersections and the construction of turning lanes to provide safe turning opportunities.

-The Australian Government is providing up to $128 million to the project in partnership with the Queensland Government.
+The Australian Government provided up to $128 million to the project in partnership with the Queensland Government.

 Disclaimer: The material contained in this site is made available